EnricoPietrocola/CidReader-PDF/README.md

 * File transfer (at the moment you HAVE to have the PDF file in your download folder to be able to see it) (it's easy to implement but laws are pretty strict on this and before implementing this I would like to be sure we are not breaking any copyright by simply allowing FTP)

+While the NAT traversal solution is discussed, a simple way to connect through NATs that has been tested it by using ZeroTier https://www.zerotier.com/

 License
 AGPL License